edfus/file-server/README.md

 ### `Serve`

-Class `Serve` is the core of this package, highly decoupled.
+Class `Serve` is the core of this package, loosely coupled.

 ```ts
 class Serve {